Cog (ship)

-A cog is a type of ship that was used during the Middle Ages, mostly for trade and transport but also in war.
+A cog is a type of ship used during the Middle Ages, mostly for trade and transport but also in war.
 It first appeared in the 10th century, and was widely used from around the 12th century onward.
-Cogs were clinker-built, generally of oak.
+Cogs had clinker-built sides but a flush-planked bottom which was built shell-first.
+The timber used was, generally, oak.
 Cogs were fitted with a single mast and a single square sail.
 They were used primarily for trade in north-west medieval Europe, especially by the Hanseatic League.
 Typical seagoing cogs were from 15 to 25 m long, 5 to 8 m wide, and were of 30–200 tons burthen.
-Cogs were rarely as large as 300 tons although a few were considerably larger, over 1,000 tons.
+Cogs were rarely as large as 300 tons, with a few considerably larger at over 1,000 tons.

 Although the name cog is recorded as early as the 9th century, the seagoing vessel of that name seems to have evolved on the Frisian coast during the 12th century.
 Cogs progressively replaced Viking-type vessels such as knarrs in northern waters during the 13th century.
 Cogs could carry more cargo than knarrs of a similar size.
-Their flat bottoms allowed them to settle on a level in harbour, making them easier to load and unload.
+Their flat bottoms allowed them to settle level in harbour, making them easier to load and unload.
 Their high sides made them more difficult to board in a sea fight, which made them safer from pirates.

 Description and construction

 A comparison of clinker and carvel construction.
 Carvel frames are much heavier than clinker ribs.

-Cogs were a type of round ship, characterized by a flush-laid flat bottom at midships which gradually shifted to overlapped strakes near the posts.
+Cogs were characterised by a flush-laid flat bottom at midships which gradually shifted to overlapped strakes near the posts.
 They were propelled by a single, large, rectangular sail.
 Typical seagoing cogs ranged from about 15 to 25 m in length with a beam of 5 to 8 m and were 40–200 tons burthen.
 Cogs were rarely as large as 300 tons, although a very small number were considerably larger, over 1,000 tons.
 A rule of thumb for crew size was that one sailor, exclusive of any dedicated fighting men, was required for every 10 tons burthen of the cog, although this may generate a suggested crew size on the low side of Medieval practice.
 Crews of up to 45 for civilian cogs are recorded, and 60 for a 240-ton cog being used for military transportation.